ishibaki/symmetry_paper/manuscript/3_procedures.md

 We added oxygen-permeable Halocarbon oil 27 (Sigma, USA), and overlaid a coverslip of regular thickness over the embryos using 0.17-0.25 mm-thick coverslips as spacers.
 We imaged embryos with a scanning laser confocal microscope, LSM 880 (Carl Zeiss, Germany).
 After the live imaging, the embryos were cultured at $25^{\circ} \mathrm{C}$ for 3 hours and evaluated the rotational direction of the hindgut.
-When the hindgut rotated in counter-clockwise direction or in clockwise direction, we scored 1 or 0, respectively as laterality score.
+When the hindgut rotated in a counter-clockwise direction or in a clockwise direction, we scored 1 or 0, respectively as laterality score.
 When the hindgut did not rotate, we evaluated the laterality score as 0.5.

 ## Analysis of cell chirality index